Graham Riddick

-Graham Edward Galloway Riddick (born 26 August 1955, Long Preston, West Riding of Yorkshire) was the Conservative Party Member of Parliament (MP) for Colne Valley in West Yorkshire, England from 1987 to 1997.
+Graham Edward Galloway Riddick (born 26 August 1955, Long Preston, West Riding of Yorkshire) was the Conservative Party member of parliament (MP) for Colne Valley in West Yorkshire, England from 1987 to 1997.

 Family and early life

 His father ran the family's cotton mill in Nelson, Lancashire until its closure in the early 1960s.
-Riddick's maternal grandfather, Sir Edward Ruggles-Brise was Conservative MP for Maldon, Essex from 1922 to 1942.
+Riddick's maternal grandfather, Edward Ruggles-Brise was Conservative MP for Maldon, Essex from 1922 to 1942.

 Riddick was educated at Stowe School and, for one year only, University of Warwick; he is married with three children.
-Before he became an MP, Riddick worked for 10 years in various sales management roles with Procter and Gamble (1977–82) and Coca-Cola Schweppes Beverages (1982–87).
+Before he became an MP, Riddick worked for 10 years in various sales management roles with Procter & Gamble (1977–82) and Coca-Cola Schweppes Beverages (1982–87).

 He won his seat in Parliament at the 1987 election becoming the first ever Conservative MP in Colne Valley's 102 year-history.
 He retained it at the 1992 election, increasing his majority from 1,677 in 1987 to 7,224 in 1992.

 Sunday Times allegations

 In July 1994, a "sting operation" by The Sunday Times implicated Riddick in the "Cash for Questions" affair.

 Two reporters from the newspaper posed as people wishing to have questions asked in the House of Commons.
 Both Riddick and fellow Conservative MP David Tredinnick were accused of accepting cash for asking questions.
 Riddick initially agreed to work for the journalist but on receiving a cheque from the reporter, he returned it immediately, before he knew that the reporter was working for a newspaper.

 When The Sunday Times reported the story Riddick immediately apologised to Parliament but was subsequently found to be in breach of Parliamentary rules and was suspended for 10 days.
-Riddick then lodged a formal complaint with the Press Complaints Commission (PCC).
-Basing its decisions on the information compiled by the House of Commons' Privileges Committee, the PCC found in Riddick's favour.
-The Commission judged that The Sunday Times failed to make clear to its readers that its approach to Riddick had been on the basis of a legitimate consultancy, not on the basis of a one-off payment in return for asking a question and that there was no justification for the newspaper's resort to subterfuge.
-This overturned a ruling two years earlier by the PCC in favour of The Sunday Times when Riddick had been unaware that the PCC was investigating the matter.

-The PCC apologized to Mr Riddick for ‘this serious breach of our procedures.’